THE SYRIAN SERIES, DAY 6

 No viewpoint here will come close to Aleppo but it was nice to sit atop of the city and relax for a bit.
 That was until I was dragged by a few eager kids to take some photos 🤣.
 With no PlayStation or sport teams to attend, a lot of kids will be chilling on the street joking with one another.
 They were keen for the photos and from their reaction it was a highlight of their otherwise samey same day.

-The guide, obviously after having time to think of my time in Aleppo with some locals asked me not to visit many places with many people tonight 🤣.
+The guide, obviously seeing me chat to more locals and having thought of the time I spent with some friends in Aleppo asked me “not to visit many places with many people tonight” 🤣.
 Bless him, he has my best interests at heart but it was a highlight and I would do it again in a heartbeat.

 A day in Hama, Syria

-- The city is renowned for its seventeen norias (waterwheels) used for watering the gardens, which are locally claimed to date back to 1100 BC.
+- The city is renowned for its seventeen norias (waterwheels), which are claimed to date back to 1100 BC.

 - Although many Christians still live there, over the centuries Hama became a stronghold of socially conservative Sunni Muslims.